al-berger/regd/data/MANUAL.md

 In client mode this option specifies the port where the server to which the command must be sent is listening.

+### --datafile
+The pathname of the file from which the server instance will read persistent tokens and to which they will be stored.

 ## CONFIGURATION FILE